 The Alvin Team (so far…)

 Martin was the technical founder at Unacast, where he developed an unnatural love for massive datasets, and is an active open source contributor.
 Dan has lent his skills to scaling data orientated startups with lofty ambitions; from eliminating food waste to giving people ownership of their personal data.
-Marcelo will join us very soon, bringing to Alvin his 7 (SEVEN!)
+Marcelo has brought to Alvin his 7 (SEVEN!)
 GCP certifications, regular blog posting, and extensive experience taming metadata in the wild.
-We aim to be a highly skilled and diverse team of 10 by the end of ‘21.
+Oisin gave up his West Coast life in San Jose to come build Alvin with us in the Baltics.
+So far, no regrets.
+We aim to be a highly skilled and diverse team of 20 by the end of ‘21.